-Mitigation Measure BIO-2 Develop a Mitigation Strategy for MSB: Caltrans would develop a strategy to offset impact to Myrtle's silverspot butterfly habitat prior to construction if permanent impacts were to occur.
-Strategies may include on-site or off-site habitat restoration, purchasing credits at an approved conservation bank, contributing to a property acquisition, or other beneficial measures that would contribute to the recovery of Myrtle's silverspot butterfly habitat.
+Mitigation Measure BIO-2 Develop a Mitigation Strategy for MSB: Caltrans would develop a strategy to offset impact to MSB habitat during the permitting phase if permanent impacts are anticipated to occur.
+Strategies may include on-site or off-site habitat restoration, contributing to a property acquisition, or other beneficial measures that would contribute to the recovery of Myrtle's silverspot butterfly habitat.